-The distance or proximity of sewage treatment plants from residential areas affects the sewage networks, accordingly, the shorter the distance, better in terms of less excavation depth and avoiding the emergence of more groundwater and dispensing with some lifting stations for the purpose of raising the level of the network and sewage services and reducing cost and time.
+Accordingly, the shorter the distance, the better it is in terms of less excavation depth, avoiding the emergence of more groundwater, dispensing with some lifting stations for raising the network level, and reducing cost and time.
 As for the distant areas, it causes obstacles and problems in terms of tide, depth and cost.